dmbarbour/glas/docs/GlasObject.md

             d /\
              e  ()

 However, direct representation of lists is inefficient for many use-cases.
 Thus, glas runtimes support specialized representations for lists: binaries, arrays, and [finger-tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
-To protect performance, glas object also offers specialized list nodes:
+To protect performance, Glas Object also offers specialized list nodes:

 * *array* - header (0x0A) . (length - 1) . (array of offsets); represents a list of values of given length.
 Offsets are varnats all relative to the end of the array, denormalized to the same width.
 Width is determined by looking at the first varnat.
 * *binary* - header (0x0B) . (length - 1) . (bytes); represents a list of bytes.
 Each byte represents a small positive integer, 0..255.